More Expressive Attention with Negative Weights: Introduction

 Softmax ensures non-negative attention weights, but we argue that it limits the expressiveness of the attention mechanism.
-Figure~\ref{fig:head-compare} shows one possible way that negative attention weights enhance the model's expressiveness using the same number of parameters: in a softmax attention head, the QK matrix~\cite{elhage2021mathematical} determines the relevant tokens for attention, while the OV matrix governs the processing of these attended tokens (e.g., deletion or copying).
-Suppose a softmax attention head has an OV matrix capable of deleting tokens that the QK matrix attends to; since attention weights must be non-positive, a useful token is also somewhat deleted.
+Figure~\ref{fig:head-compare} shows one way in which negative attention weights can enhance the model's expressiveness while using the same number of parameters: in a softmax attention head, the query-key (QK) matrix~\cite{elhage2021mathematical} determines the relevant tokens for attention, while the output-value (OV) matrix governs the processing of these attended tokens (e.g., deletion or copying).
+Suppose a softmax attention head has an OV matrix capable of deleting tokens attended to by the QK matrix; since attention weights must be non-positive, a useful token would also be somewhat deleted.
 By allowing negative attention weights, however, deletion or copying can be expressed through the sign of the attention weight and accomplished during the weighted summation of value vectors.
 This functional shift also allows the OV matrix to focus more on higher-level tasks, such as refinement or modification, rather than solely handling contextual deletions or copies.
-Consequently, negative attention weights eliminate irrelevant tokens while preserving useful ones, mitigating the risk of ``friendly fire'' on useful tokens.
+Consequently, the risk of ``friendly fire'' on useful tokens is mitigated.

 Despite the potential benefits of incorporating negative weights in attention mechanisms, this question has been rarely explored.
-Apart from the common belief that attention weights should naturally be non-negative, introducing negative weights can lead to challenges such as training instability, numerical overflow, and difficulties in attention normalization due to issues like division by zero, etc.
+Apart from the common belief that attention weights should naturally be non-negative, introducing negative weights can lead to challenges such as training instability, numerical overflow, and difficulties in attention normalization due to issues like division by zero.

-In this paper, we propose a novel attention mechanism named \name\footnote{The name is derived from the attention pattern, which resembles cogs.
-See Figure~\ref{fig:attn-my}.} that enables negative weights. \name\ exhibits superior properties from a mechanistic interpretability perspective and surpasses softmax attention in various applications without introducing any additional parameters.
-In Section~\ref{sec:mechanism}, we provide mechanistic evidence for the expressiveness of \name:
+In this paper, we propose a novel attention mechanism named \name\footnote{The name is derived from the attention pattern, which resembles cogs (see Figure~\ref{fig:attn-my}).} that enables negative weights. \name\ exhibits superior properties in terms of its working mechanisms and outperforms softmax attention in various applications, without introducing additional parameters or hyperparameters.
+In Section~\ref{sec:mechanism}, we provide mechanistic interpretation of its enhanced expressiveness: